AliAHL/Summarizer-Chatbot/index.md

   <aside class="meta" id="metaPanel" aria-hidden="false">
     <div class="meta-inner">
       <h2>About this bot</h2>
-      <p>Voice-enabled assistant hosted on Udify.
-Helpful for quick research, debugging, and casual chat.
-Uses microphone permission if you allow it.</p>
+      <p>Summarizing assistant hosted on Udify.
+Helpful for knowing what kind of articles you're about to read.
+You just need to copy and paste the abstract of the article</p>

       <h3>Quick tips</h3>
       <ul>
-        <li>Click the mic icon inside the chat to speak.</li>
         <li>Use the theme toggle for dark/light modes.</li>
         <li>On mobile, tap the floating button to open this panel.</li>
       </ul>